 Pet Peeves and Problems

 Regarding attitudes about pet air travel, do pet owners differ from those without animals at home?
 Generally speaking, pet owners were less concerned about various problems that an animal might cause in the cabin.
 That’s not to say pet parents were entirely oblivious to these issues; nearly half of owners were concerned about pet noise, for example.
 But among people without pets, more than 6 in 10 reported concerns that animal sounds and smells would negatively impact their flights.
-Likewise, more than 50 percent voiced worries about allergies and passenger safety with pets on the plane.
+Likewise, more than 50 percent voiced worries about allergies and passenger safety with pets on the plane, something car rental companies take into considering when allowing pets in rental cars or not.

 Whatever their concerns about these potential issues, the vast majority of respondents felt comfortable with certain categories of animals on board.
 Ninety-two percent were comfortable with service or support dogs, and 87 percent were accepting of dogs small enough to fit in a carrier beneath the seat.
 Two-thirds of respondents even felt comfortable with large dogs that sit on the cabin floor – despite some unfortunate recent headlines involving such arrangements.
 In 2017, a large emotional support dog mauled a Delta passenger sitting nearby, causing the airline to enact more restrictive policies.